Google Health: 2018–2021

 In 2021, the imaging, diagnostics and research groups appeared to be consolidated as the Health AI group.

-Google Health reportedly struck up deals to work with large health systems such as Ascension and Stanford Medicine, but talks with other major health companies and organizations including CVS Health and the Gates Foundation had “fallen apart along the way”.
+Google Health reportedly struck up deals to work with large health systems such as Ascension and Stanford Medicine, but talks with other major health companies and organizations including CVS Health and the Gates Foundation had "fallen apart along the way".

-In August 2021, Google moved the health projects and teams back into respective parts of the company, and dissolved the unified division called Google Health.
+In February 2020, Google Health had more than 500 employees.
+In August 2021, Google reorganized the health projects and teams.
+Google Health continues to operate today as a "company-wide effort" led by Google's Chief Health Officer, Karen DeSalvo.

+In 2023, Google shared that "there is no 'Google Healthcare' division or platform within Google today".
+At the same time, there had been reports of a platform offering that non-company partners have referred to publicly as "Google Health".
+This is now known to refer to Google Care Studio.

 Fitbit and consumer health

-In November 2019, Google announced plans to acquire Fitbit, with the company adding that “Fitbit health and wellness data will not be used for Google ads.”
+In November 2019, Google announced plans to acquire Fitbit, with the company adding that "Fitbit health and wellness data will not be used for Google ads."
 The European Data Protection Board voiced privacy concerns in February 2020 about mass aggregation of data.
 In August 2020, EU regulators announced plans for an anticompetition probe into the deal.
 The acquisition was completed in January 2021.
 Later in 2021, a portion of the consumer health efforts of Google Health were formally moved into the FitBit division.

-A personal health record app allowing users to integrated their health records and share them with others appeared be under development and real world testing in 2021.
+A personal health record app allowing users to rate their health records and share them with others appeared to be under development and real world testing in 2021.

 COVID-19 pandemic

-"A quarter of Google Health's life has been spent during the coronavirus pandemic, and it's helped focus its search ambitions, partnerships with health officials, and collaboration across the company," chief health officer Dr. Karen DeSalvo said in August 2020.
+"A quarter of Google Health's life has been spent during the coronavirus pandemic, and it's helped focus its search ambitions, partnerships with health officials, and collaboration across the company," chief health officer Karen DeSalvo said in August 2020.
 She described YouTube, Maps, Google Assistant, and Google search wanting to guide consumers on their healthcare experience, called the "Discovery to Action Pathway".
 This included searching for local testing sites, looking for doctors, and setting up an appointment.

 In April 2020, Julie Black, Director of Product Management for Google Health, announced virtual care entries on Google Maps for medical businesses.
 Searches for "immediate care" would also show widely-available virtual care platforms like Live Health Online, AmWell and Doctor on Demand.

 In August 2020, Google announced an partnership with and investment in AmWell, a telemedicine company.
 The two companies aim to use their technology capabilities for TeleHealthcare including artificial intelligence and collaboration tools.
 Google Cloud will also invest $100 million in Amwell.